 This course describes the architecture, components, and operations of routers and switches in a small network.
 Students learn how to configure a router and a switch for basic functionality.
 Topics include switched networks, routing concepts, routing in a switched network, static and dynamic routing, Single-Area OSPF, Access Control Lists, and IP Services (DHCP and NAT).

-CIST 2451 - Introduction to Networks -

-Cisco Co-requisites: None
+Pre-requisites: All Required CIST 2451 - Introduction to Networks - Cisco Co-requisites: None